I put together this list of 8 low-FODMAP Christmas Cookies because who doesn’t love a great cookie?

 Note: This is not an exhaustive low-FODMAP baking list, but instead it’s many of the common low-FODMAP ingredients I use when baking low-FODMAP.

 - all spice

 - almond butter

 - apple cider vinegar (p.s.
 Did you know that apple cider vinegar + baking soda = baking powder?)

 - baking soda

 - banana, unripe

 - Bob’s Red Mill 1-to-1 Baking Flour.
-I use this all the time, and it worked perfectly in THESE pancakes.
+I use this all the time, and it works perfectly in the Poppy Seed Sheet Cake Recipe.

 - cacao powder